About Weder.

 The person behind Weder.

 My name is Pleun.
 My love for art started early: visits to museums and galleries were part of my upbringing as my parents are fervent art collectors.
 I nearly enrolled as university student of art history and restoration, but life took me – via a detour in America – on a different path.
-Yet art continued to attract me.
+Yet art continued to play a big role in my life.
 Especially the modern and expressive paintings from the turn of the 20th century, with older works from Piet Mondriaan as my first fascination.

 I get a lot of pleasure from tracking down work that carries beauty and a story.
 Art that, in my opinion, deserves a new life.
-A second chance in a contemporary home!
+A second chance in a contemporary home.
+And I feel the cycle is complete when clients tell me they get a lot of joy out of their new painting!

 Cleaning, restoring and framing